 Meet our team

-Dr. Beaudoin is an Associate Professor and Interim Chair of the Department of Epidemiology, and an Associate Professor of Emergency Medicine and Health Services, Policy and Practice.
+Dr. Beaudoin is an Associate Professor of Epidemiology, and an Associate Professor of Emergency Medicine and Health Services, Policy and Practice.
 She is a board-certified practicing emergency physician and clinical epidemiologist with expertise in opioid use disorders and adverse post-traumatic health outcomes, particularly pain and substance use.
 She is Principal Investigator of multiple federal and private grant awards, has written and implemented practice management policies for health care systems, and has served as a member of the Food and Drug Administration Anesthetic and Analgesic Drug Products Advisory Committee.
 She has partnered with small businesses and community partners to innovate new approaches to solving key public health problems such as the opioid epidemic.
 She collaborates with state stakeholders such as the Rhode Island Department of Health and the Governor’s Task Force on Opioid Overdoses.
 She is a Senior Medical Advisor for the Institute for Clinical and Economic Review where she leads teams in the analyses and critical appraisals of evidence related to existing and emerging health technologies.

 Dr. Chambers has been instrumental in establishing the Long COVID Initiative at the Brown School of Public Health and currently leads the Initiative’s survey research studies with patients and employers.
 From March 2020 through June 2021, she co-led the COVID-19 Data and Analytics Program at the Rhode Island Department of Health.
 In this role, Dr. Chambers led statewide rapid-response efforts to develop novel surveillance systems; monitor diagnoses, morbidity, mortality, and interventions; detect emerging trends and disparities; define risk factors for severe illness; and communicate findings rapidly to state leadership, the public, and other stakeholders.
 She has since continued her work with the COVID-19 Data and Analytics Program as a consultant.